top of page

 Looking Ahead

 This project is an important first step.
-We are hopeful that, with further funding and community support, we will be able to expand the scheme into more areas of Hurst Green in the future, creating a stronger network of habitats and helping these species recover across the village.
+We are hopeful that, with further funding and community support, we will be able to expand the scheme into more areas in the future, creating a stronger network of habitats and helping these and many other species recover across the upper River Eden catchment.

 bottom of page